aljosavister/ntscli/README.md

 npx ntscli init myproject
 ```

-It will pull source files from [template-ts-nodejs](https://github.com/aljosavister/template-ts-nodejs.git) and it will contain:
+The command will pull source files from [template-ts-nodejs](https://github.com/aljosavister/template-ts-nodejs.git) and it will contain:
 - Project for Visual Studio Code with launcher and tasks
 - It is configured for ESM
 - The project depends on dotenv, typescript, prettier, eslint and copyfiles
 - Start and build scripts are using local tsc

+### Modules
-You can add additional module/s with the same command.
+You can add additional module/s to the project.

 For example to add express server with example api routes and default public folder, you can run
 ```